Bayesian conjugacy in probit, tobit, multinomial probit and extensions: A review and new results: Computational methods

-where $\mathbb{E}_{\textsc{pfm}}[\bar{\bz}]=(\mathbb{E}_{\textsc{pfm}}[\bar{\bz}^{\intercal}_1], \ldots, \mathbb{E}_{\textsc{pfm}}[\bar{\bz}^{\intercal}_C])^{\intercal}$ comprises the expectation of each low--dimensional sub--vector $\bar{\bz}_c$, $c=1, \ldots, C$ with respect to its optimal truncated normal approximating density, whereas $\mbox{var}_{\textsc{pfm}}[\bar{\bz}] $ is a block--diagonal covariance matrix with generic block $\mbox{var}_{\textsc{pfm}}[\bar{\bz}]_{[c,c]}$ denoting the covariance matrix of $\bar{\bz}_c$ according to its optimal truncated normal approximation.
-As previously mentioned, each of these quantities can be effectively evaluated in small--to--moderate dimensions via, e.g., the \texttt{R} library \texttt{MomTrunc} \citep{galarza2021moments}.
-Recalling \citet{fasano2019}, the computational complexity of the \textsc{pfm}--\textsc{vb} is the same as the one for \textsc{mf}--\textsc{vb}, although the new partially--factorized solution yields improved accuracy both in theory and in practice.
-For instance, the authors prove that, unlike for \textsc{mf}--\textsc{vb}, the \textsc{kl} divergence between the \textsc{pfm}--\textsc{vb} approximation and the exact posterior density goes to $0$ as $\bar{p} \rightarrow \infty$ and sample size fixed, thereby providing accurate inference in high--dimensional settings at a much lower computational cost, than exact solutions.
+where $\mathbb{E}_{\textsc{pfm}}(\bar{\bz})=[\mathbb{E}_{\textsc{pfm}}(\bar{\bz}^{\intercal}_1), \ldots, \mathbb{E}_{\textsc{pfm}}(\bar{\bz}^{\intercal}_C)]^{\intercal}$ comprises the expectation of each low-dimensional sub-vector $\bar{\bz}_c$, $c=1, \ldots, C$ with respect to its optimal truncated normal approximating density, while $\mbox{var}_{\textsc{pfm}}(\bar{\bz}) $ is a block-diagonal covariance matrix with generic block $\mbox{var}_{\textsc{pfm}}(\bar{\bz})_{[c,c]}$ denoting the covariance matrix of $\bar{\bz}_c$ according to its optimal truncated normal approximation.
+As previously mentioned, each of these quantities can be effectively evaluated in small-to-moderate dimensions via, e.g., the \texttt{R} library \texttt{MomTrunc} \citep{galarza2021moments}.
+Recalling \citet{fasano2019}, the computational complexity of PFM-VB is the same as the one for MF-VB, although the new partially-factorized solution yields improved accuracy both in theory and in practice.
+For instance, the authors prove that, unlike for MF-VB, the KL divergence between the PFM-VB approximation and the exact posterior goes to $0$ as $\bar{p} \rightarrow \infty$ for any fixed sample size, thereby providing accurate inference in high-dimensional settings at a much lower computational cost than the exact solution.